Form Block

 Pollinator Habitat Program

-In 2016, ODOT created a fully-funded Highway Beautification and Pollinator Habitat Program to establish new pollinator habitat on ODOT’s right of way.
-ODOT has actively expanded the number of roadside pollinator habitats to 120 in 2018.
-Currently, ODOT has more than 800 acres of roadside pollinator habitats in development with plans to add 150 acres per year.
-Its goal is to have at least one roadside pollinator habitat in each of Ohio’s 88 counties.
-Contact them to learn more.
+In 2016, the Ohio Department of Transportation (ODOT) created a fully-funded Highway Beautification and Pollinator Habitat Program to establish new pollinator habitat on ODOT’s right of way.
+ODOT has expanded the number of roadside pollinator habitats from 15 in 2016 to 266 in 2025.
+Currently, ODOT has more than 640 acres of roadside pollinator habitats in development with plans to add 110 more fields covering more than 300 acres.
+It has also committed to developing at least one roadside pollinator habitat in each of Ohio’s 88 counties by 2030.
+ODOT has also changed its mowing policy, reducing full “mow backs” from up to 10 times per year to once per year.
+Contact them to learn more about this program.

 POLLINATOR PARTNERSHIP